“We’re a couple of misfits

 Isn’t that what you’re after?
 Setting yourself apart from the crowd?
 Who better to do that than misfits?

 Most people my age in this field have moved into management.
-I’m a misfit, as is Catherine Davies, my partner in this as we still like creating things, not directing other people to create.
+I’m a misfit, as I still like creating things, not directing other people to create.

 Technology is a good thing.
-We use reliable, affordable solutions so we’re not reinventing the wheel with every new job.
-We keeps things simple so they’re lest likely to break down later.
+I use reliable, affordable solutions so I’m not reinventing the wheel with every new job.
+I keeps things simple so they’re lest likely to break down later.

 So you can be a misfit too, and get noticed.